The American Thanksgiving Story

 On top of all the challenges they faced, was the fact there was more acrimony than harmony among them.
 In fact, they had nearly mutinied before even sitting feet in the new world.
 The compact of rules they all agreed upon was all that kept them from ending their adventure before it even started.
 With winter upon them, the compact would be stretched to the limit.
-As food was rationed hoarding and fighting over the sparse provisions became rampant.
+Food was rationed, resulting in hoarding and fighting over the sparse provisions.
 As winter wore on, the Pilgrims became ravaged by hunger and disease.
 A harsher winter the small group of Pilgrims could not of imagined.
 When spring arrived, the final toll on the group was horrendous.
 Of the original 102 souls landing at Plymouth Rock, nearly half had died.

 Determined to get the group back on its feet, Governor William Bradford went to work trying to organize the weak and disheartened group into a single working unit.
 No private property was allowed per their sponsors instructions.
 The plantation was to be a cooperative, the new worlds first working commune.
 Each member was assigned tasks that were to benefit the group as a whole.
 After the sponsors share was separated out, all the food grown, trapped furs, and gathered provisions were to be shared by all.